 The honey bee, though small in size, is a complex and sophisticated creature.
 This is an insect perfectly adapted to its environment, enabling it to co-exist with other living things in a delicately balanced give-and-take, evolved over millions of years.

 The anatomy of the bee has a stunning efficiency.
-With honeybee anatomy, every element has a clear, well-defined purpose, to the point of being fine-tuned for the differences in roles between the worker, drone and queen bees.
+With honey bee anatomy, every element has a clear, well-defined purpose, to the point of being fine-tuned to reflect the differences in roles between the worker, drone and queen bees.